broxtronix/spark-gce/README.md

 gcloud config set compute/zone <zone>
 ```

-Having done this, you should be able to start a new cluster with this short command
+Having done this, you should be able to start a new cluster with this succinct command

 ```
 spark-gce start <cluster_name> -s <num_slaves>